rausi/RausiPool/README.md

 # jstart_stuck.sh script guide (Ubuntu 18.04.3 LTS)
 **Restart jormungundr if stuck_notifier exists in log file**
 1. mkdir logs to same directory than your jcli and jormungandr
-2. Make sure you have line also output to file in your itn_rewards_v1-config.yaml file<br>
+2. Make sure you have adde also output to file in your itn_rewards_v1-config.yaml file<br>
   2.1. "log": [
     {
       "format": "plain",